Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Fraternal or Sororal OrganizationsRoads & Vehicles.
 In addition, it is included in the E Clampus Vitus series list.

 Location.
 40° 10.219′ N, 118° 28.899′ W. Marker is in Lovelock, Nevada, in Pershing County.
+It is on Marzen Lane, on the right when traveling west.
 Marzen Hotel.
 Touch for map.
-Marker is in this post office area: Lovelock NV 89419, United States of America.
-Touch for directions.
+Marker is in this post office area: Lovelock NV 89419, United

 Applegate-Lassen Emigrant Trail Marker image.
 Click for full size.

-Photographed By Matthew J Ebert, April 6, 2024
+Photographed by Matthew J Ebert, April 6, 2024

 2. Applegate-Lassen Emigrant Trail Marker